soluzka/youtube-downloader/README.md

 ]

 # Ensure the rest of the code remains unchanged
-Ensure the rest of the code remains unchanged you need wsl for the umbuntu virtual environment for windows https://code.visualstudio.com/docs/remote/wsl-tutorial doesn't work install git bash and run this in it for it to work wsl --install run umbuntu command like these you will have umbuntu after you run the command for git bash sudo apt update
+you need wsl for the umbuntu virtual environment for windows https://code.visualstudio.com/docs/remote/wsl-tutorial doesn't work install git bash and run this in it for it to work wsl --install run umbuntu command like these you will have umbuntu after you run the command for git bash sudo apt update